Tom Gourdie: Advocacy and writing

 Building on his growing reputation as a calligrapher, Gourdie argued that technological advances did not eliminate the need for handwriting.
 He wrote prolifically and introduced the italic script widely to European schools.
 Kay Dick of Glasgow collaborated with him on many projects.

 In the Seventies, Gourdie became a prolific author and his book Italic Handwriting is popular with calligraphers.
 Other books followed and established him as a leading authority.
 He toured widely, lecturing in the United States, Sweden and South Africa.
 The Society for Italic Handwriting made him a life member - the scroll being presented by their president, Humphrey Lyttelton.
 For his services to calligraphy he was made an MBE in 1959.
 He was aged 46 at the time, which was unusually young for the honour.

 Private life

-In private life Gourdie was remembered as entertaining man with an exacting but generous nature and a lively sense of humour.
-He loved music, collected recordings and played the trombone and the French horn.
+Gourdie was remembered by those who knew him as an entertaining man within exacting, but generous nature, and a lively sense of humor.
+He also enjoyed music, collected recordings, and played the trombone and French horn.

 Gourdie survived his wife, Lilias, and was survived in turn by their son, Tom, and daughter, Alison.